-The amount of time it takes the U.S. government to process lawful permanent resident applications depends on different factors.
+The time frame for the U.S. government to process lawful permanent resident applications depends on different factors.
 The kind of green card you’re applying for, the type of family relation your application depends on, and where you are applying from, all directly impact how long it will take to get your card.
-More recently, the covid-19 pandemic has increased wait times for green cards significantly.
 This article explains how much time it takes on average to get different types of family-based green cards from start to finish.
 We also include how you can check your green card case status at any time during the application process.

 If you’re ready to adjust status and get a family-based green card, you should note that the process can take some time.
 The total wait time will depend on your specific situation.
 This includes the type of family relationship - whether your sponsoring family member is a U.S. citizen or permanent resident, your home country, where you are applying for a green card, and whether U.S. Citizenship and Immigration Services (USCIS) needs additional information.
 Processing times can also depend on the particular USCIS office’s backlog.

 The following sections will describe the average timeline to get a green card, depending on the immediate relative relationship your application relies on.

 How Long Does It Take To Get a Marriage Green Card?

 If you are filing an adjustment of status application to obtain a marriage green card, your time frame will depend on whether your spouse is a U.S. citizen or a U.S. permanent resident.
 It will also depend on whether you live in the United States.

 If your spouse is a U.S. citizen and you currently live in the United States, it will take on average 10-13 months to get your permanent resident card.
 This process is slightly faster because you can file Form I-130, Petition for Alien Relative, and Form I-485, Application for Adjustment of Status, simultaneously.
 You can also apply for a work permit and advance parole travel document to use while you wait to receive your green card.